muldjord/skyscraper/README.md

 #### Version x.x.x (still unimplemented)
 * Added 'sharpen' effect which sharpens the image
 * Improved 'blur' and 'shadow' effect to be true gaussian
-* Implemented 'ratings' such as ESRB ratings from sources ('classification'?, 'ages'?)
 * Added option to --purgedb to purge all resources not related to your current romset
 * Added option to --purgedb to purge everything completely
 * Added 'mobygames' scraping module.
 Limited to 360 requests per hour so won't be included in 'Simple Mode'.
 Can be used to scrape a few games that other sources miss.